ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_velocity_pi_gain.md

 ![](/assets/images/dxl/velocity_controller_pi_gain.jpg)

-**NOTE** : K<sub>v</sub>A stands for Anti-windup Gain and ‘β’ is a conversion coefficient of position and velocity that cannot be modified by users.
+**NOTE** : K<sub>a</sub> stands for Anti-windup Gain and &beta; is a conversion coefficient of position and velocity that cannot be modified by users.
 For more details about the PID controller, please refer to the [PID Controller at wikipedia](http://en.wikipedia.org/wiki/PID_controller).
 {: .notice}